Fred & Pamela Buffett Cancer Center American Cancer Society Institutional Research Grant

-- All University of Nebraska faculty members with an academic appointment at or above the level of Instructor are eligible to apply for a pilot project funding.
-(Awards to postdoctoral fellows or graduate students are not allowed.)
+- All tenure-leading University of Nebraska faculty members with an academic appointment at or above the level of Assistant Professor are eligible to apply for pilot project funding.

 - All project principal investigators must be members of the Buffett Cancer Center.
 If you are not currently a member of the Cancer Center, please contact Matt Winfrey (email@example.com) to request membership.

 - Projects must focus on some aspect of cancer-related research.